Transition to Zero-Emission Bus Study

 The proposed plan

-In the proposed Transition to Zero Emission: Technical Evaluation, Winnipeg Transit establishes a clear path to begin its transition to a zero-emission fleet.
+With the Transition to Zero Emission: Technical Evaluation, Winnipeg Transit established a clear path to begin its transition to a zero-emission fleet.

-In it, Transit recommends its existing Transit Bus Replacement Program be replaced with the proposed Transition to Zero-Emission Bus Program, to help to ensure a smooth transition.
-The goal of the new program would be to set the direction for establishing a zero-emission fleet, subject to Council approval and securing funding sources.
+In it, Transit recommended its existing Transit Bus Replacement Program be replaced with the proposed Transition to Zero-Emission Bus Program, to help to ensure a smooth transition.
+The goal of the new program is to set the direction for establishing a zero-emission fleet, subject to Council approval and securing funding sources.

-Under the Transition to Zero-Emission Bus Program, Transit would apply for funding through the Investing in Canada Program (ICIP) towards the purchase of zero-emission buses.
+Under the Transition to Zero-Emission Bus Program, Transit received funding through the Investing in Canada Program (ICIP) towards the purchase of zero-emission buses.

-If annual zero-emission bus purchases begin in 2024, by 2027 the Winnipeg Transit zero-emission fleet is expected to reach 100-110 buses, at an estimated cost of $280.4 million.
+By 2027, 15 percent of Winnipeg Transit service will be provided by the zero-emission fleet, at an estimated cost of $280.4 million.
 While the total cost will be higher than the projected cost to replace buses with diesel, with ICIP funding the City’s share of the cost will be lower, resulting in incremental savings of $10 million.

-The first project under the Transition to Zero-Emission Bus Program would be the Transition Fleet Project, consisting of the purchase of an initial, mixed test fleet of 16 long-range battery electric buses.
-It would allow Transit to collect data to assist with all aspects of future planning and decision-making.
+The first project under the Transition to Zero-Emission Bus Program is the Transition Fleet Project, consisting of the purchase of an initial, mixed test fleet of 16 long-range zero-emission buses.
+The buses will add capacity to Winnipeg Transit existing fleet and this will allow Transit to collect data to assist with all aspects of future planning and decision-making.

-Because the Brandon Garage and Fort Rouge Garage only have electrical service capacity to support the first 100-110 zero-emission buses, by 2027, Transit will need further investment and a dedicated garage to support continued growth of the zero-emission fleet.
-It is proposing its North Garage, which is in need of replacement, be rebuilt with that purpose in mind.
+Because the Brandon Garage and Fort Rouge Garage only have electrical service capacity to support approximately 100 zero-emission buses, by 2027, Transit will need further investment and a dedicated garage to support continued growth of the zero-emission fleet.
+A replacement for the North Garage is being designed with this in mind.

 The Benefits